 Antibes

-Antibes can feel a bit more down-to-earth than some of its more glamorous neighbors on the French Riviera, with a friendly, local ambiance.
+Antibes can feel a bit more down-to-earth than some of the more glamorous French Riviera cities, with a friendly, local ambiance.
 People live there all year round and there are lots of local shops (as opposed to luxury boutiques).

 Menton